The UN Resident Coordinator Office

 4) Data, Results Management Reporting

-In addition, the RCO is staffed with experts in the areas of Human Rights and Disaster Risk Preparedness and Response, along with other critical staff /associates.
-Effective January 2021, the RCO had a physical presence in the six Organisation of Eastern Caribbean States (OECS) countries served by the Mission, with a country coordination officer located in each island, to support the RC and the UN team in providing tailored support and assistance to each country in support of national priorities and implementation of the SDGs.
+In addition, the RCO is also staffed with a Human Rights Advisor to the RCO and the UNST, a Humanitarian Advisory Team to the RC and the UN Emergency Technical Team (UNETT), an officer responsible for Partnership with Regional Institutions, along with other critical staff /associates including Executive and Administrative personnel, and an official driver.
+Effective January 2021, the RCO had a physical presence in the six Organisation of Eastern Caribbean States (OECS) countries served by the Mission, with a Country Coordination Officer located in each island, to support the RC and the UN team in providing tailored support and assistance to each country in support of national priorities and implementation of the SDGs.

 Building on this, in 2022, Common Premises were established in two territories.
 On March 22, Antigua and Barbuda became the first OECS territory to open a UN Common Premises, housing three Agencies –FAO, UNDP, and UNICEF – and the UN Country Coordination Office, an extension of the Resident Coordinator Office.
 On September 9, the second Common Premises in the Eastern Caribbean was opened in Saint Vincent and the Grenadines, housing the RCO Country Coordination Office, a UNICEF Programme Coordinator, and UN Women Project Coordination Analyst.
 Plans are underway for placement of additional personnel to better coordinate increasing in-country support to the Government and other stakeholders.